Registrar help for transferring out

 Getting credit for first semester and CR/NC courses

-One last thing.
-After you get accepted and decide to go somewhere else my office can write an official letter of certification of your shadow grades, but we do not do that until you actually go.
-Please know we will provide an official certification letter to help you get credit for those first semester courses.
-But do not request that until you are admitted.
+After you get accepted and decide to go somewhere else my office can help you credit for your CR graded work -- but we do not do that until you actually go.
+We can provide an official certification letter explaining the letter grades you earned, or, if the other school requires it, we can uncover the letter grades on your Swarthmore transcript to help you get credit for those first semester courses.
+But do not request this until you transfer out.
+As a clarification, we can only share letter grades we have on file, and only if you request us to share them.
+For more information about this, see the CR NC policy.

 Tell us when you know for sure!